University Library

 UAE Copyright

-Article 22 of UAE Federal Decree-Law No. 38 (2021) lists the limitations and exceptions of copyright law.
+Article 22 of this law lists the limitations and exceptions of copyright law.
 These are cases where people may use copyrighted works without needing permissions.
 These include:

 • You can make one personal, non-commercial copy of a work, except for: